TacticalMetaphysics/LiSE/README.md

 For the purposes of LiSE, it is any game where you are primarily concerned with "who you are" rather than "what you're doing".
-Nearly anything your character can do should be represented in the game somehow, but mostly in non-interactive form.
+Nearly everything your character can do should be represented in the game somehow, but mostly in non-interactive form.
 This frees the player to attend to the high-level tasks of "living" in the game world--which, in concrete terms, boil down to time and resource